 The main difference between extract and its imitation is the way both products are produced.
-Vanilla beans are used to create a pure extract, which has brown shade.
+Vanilla beans are used to create a pure extract, which has a brown shade.
 This brown color comes from essential oils.
 The pure extract has hundreds of flavor compounds that make it very rich in taste; vanillin is one of the leading and primary compounds.

 Imitation only has one critical flavor compound- vanillin, and it doesn’t contain all other compounds that make pure extract a real deal.
 Therefore, flavor imitation isn’t that rich.
 Vanillin is a synthetic substance made in a lab, and thus imitation vanilla has a low-quality taste than the real one.

 Vanilla beans are expensive because their plants are picky and not easy to grow; thereby, real one is costly.
 Not everyone can afford the real deal for everyday baking.
 Therefore, imitation vanilla extract with synthetic substance vanillin is commonly used.

 The price is the main difference, so if you buy an extract under $5, it’s an imitation because the real one comes with a hefty price tag.

 Does Vanilla Extract Go Bad?

 The answer is dependent on the type of extract you have.
-If you have pure one, it has an indefinite shelf life as long as you store it correctly.
+If you have a pure one, it has an indefinite shelf life as long as you store it correctly.
 The good thing about pure extract is that its flavor gets better with age.
 The older it is, the better its flavor will be.
 So, you can say that the real deal doesn’t go wrong.
 However, one thing you need to note at this point is that extract has alcohol- which evaporates once you open the bottle.
 Therefore, when you use this product for years, then its flavor would become more intense.